Understanding the Cash Conversion Cycle is Essential

 1. Buying inventory (which could be paid for upfront or payable on credit terms)

-2. Holding the inventory while its turned into product that can be sold
+2. Holding the inventory while it's turned into product that can be sold

 3. Selling the final product (which might be for cash up front, or more likely on credit terms)